stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 An action is represented by an `EntityStore` (defined above), storing all component values being added or changed by the action.
-Additionally, for each component type, an action stores a set of entity id's that are losing that component.
+Additionally, for each component type, an action has a set of entity id's that are losing that component.

 Example implementation: